 The Rise of Kidfluencers

 Kidfluencers are children who use social media to share content like toy reviews, fashion hauls and lifestyle vlogs.
-Two of the most recognizable names in kidfluencing include Ryan Kaji of “Ryan’s World” who’s toy reviews have garened a multi-millionaire dollar empire and Charli D’Amelio, who started as a dance influencer and has since expanded her brand to include merchandise and partnerships.
+Two of the most recognizable names in kidfluencing include Ryan Kaji of “Ryan’s World” who’s toy reviews have garnered a multi-millionaire dollar empire and Charli D’Amelio, who started as a dance influencer and has since expanded her brand to include merchandise and partnerships.
 As the digital landscape evolves, the potential for substantial monetization has attracted parents looking to capitalize on their children’s talents.
 Although, the motivations behind kidfluencing can be complex.
 For some families, it’s a source of income.
 For others, it can be an opportunity to foster entrepreneurial skills.
 Yet, amidst these motivations lies a very pressing concern.
 The ethical implications of exposing children to the demands of influencer culture.

 Ethical Concerns of Kidfluencing